 Language is developed across all curriculum areas.
 The English language is defined as the main language of instruction.
-Languages A are English, Georgian and Russian.
-Russian A is provided in 2&5 grades.
-Languages B are German, French and Russian and Spanish starting from Grade 5.
+Languages A are English and Georgian.
+Languages B are German, French, Russian and Spanish starting from Grade 5.

 All our language programmes strive to achieve a balance between learning the language (reading, writing, speaking), learning about the language (grammar, word usage, etc.), and learning through the language (learning important concepts in science, math, social studies, etc through language).
 All subject areas are integrated through the units of inquiry.